You can paint over the lacquer finish with all paint types if you sand or prime the lacquer finish first.

 Applying a primer is optional as it covers the wood grain too and can make the finish thicker.
 However, if you are changing the finish color shade, applying a primer is necessary as it reduces the paint coats you must apply.

 The primer you use must be compatible with the paint you will use.
 So, use oil-based primer for oil-based paints, and water-based primer for water-based paints.

-Once the final coating dries, seal the finish with varnish or polyurethane.
+Once the final paint coating cures, seal the finish with polyurethane, varnish, or lacquer.

 Which Sealer Types Can You Apply Over Lacquer?

 You can apply all sealer types over lacquer.
 Sealers are topical finishes that don’t need to penetrate a surface or finish to adhere — they are designed to be topcoats and will adhere over a glossy or moisture-resistant coating.

 However, a lacquer finish is durable and moisture-resistant enough and doesn’t need a sealer or topcoat to increase its durability.
 If you want to touch up a lacquer finish, use a new lacquer coating instead of using a different sealer.